GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     });
     ```

-1. Update `UserFeedbackRequest` dialog to call the Handoff dialog created in the previous step if the user satisfaction score is bellow 0.5.
+1. Update the `UserFeedbackRequest` dialog to call the Handoff dialog created in the previous step if the user satisfaction score is below 0.5.
+You can replace the full dialog with the following code.

     ```javascript
     bot.dialog('UserFeedbackRequest', [
         (session, args) => {
-            builder.Prompts.text(session, 'How would you rate my help?');
+            builder.Prompts.text(session, 'Can you please give me feedback about this experience?');
         },
         (session, args) => {
             const answer = session.message.text;